jeanbaptistemora/fluidattacks-universe2/docs/src/docs/squad/consulting.md

 ## Concerning vulnerabilities

-You can find a **Consulting** tab inside all of the different vulnerabilities reported in your group.
+You can find a **Consulting** tab inside all of the different types of vulnerabilities reported in your group.
-When you click on a vulnerability, you can find the tab on the right-hand side of your screen.
+When you click on a type of vulnerability, you can find the tab on the right-hand side of your screen.